Click to toggle navigation menu.

 Construction / TradesLower-10% to -20%Limited sensitive data

-Industries with strict regulatory frameworks — HIPAA for healthcare, GLBA and PCI for financial services — carry higher premiums because a breach triggers both remediation costs and regulatory exposure.
-These verticals also see higher claims frequency, which keeps underwriting discipline tight.
+Industries with strict regulatory frameworks, including HIPAA for healthcare and GLBA and PCI DSS for financial services, carry higher premiums because a breach triggers both remediation costs and regulatory liability on top of the technical recovery.

 How Security Controls Affect Your Premium

-Modern cyber underwriters don’t just ask “do you have security tools.”
+Modern cyber underwriters do not just ask whether you have security tools.
 They verify controls, require documentation, and price your policy based on the strength of what you can prove.
-Here’s how specific controls impact your rate:
+Here is how specific controls impact your rate:

 ControlPremium ImpactUnderwriter Requirement Level